ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             ```
             This value is in good agreement with the experimental value of 2.15 Bohr mag/cell.

-    2. Try to use the input files and scripts from the previous labs to generate
+    2. Use the input files and scripts in the directory `extra_bandstructure` to generate
        a plot of the electronic band structure of BCC Fe.

-        - Plot the spin-up and spin-down bands in different colours.
-        - Indicate the Fermi energy using a horizontal line.
-        - As the Brillouin zone is different to the ones you have calculated so
-          far you'll need to select a few sensible high-symmetry points yourself
-          to plot with :slight_smile:.

         ??? success "Answer"
             You can find the relevant input file in the directory